Legal recognition of non-binary gender: Jurisdictions

-Iceland

-In June 2019, the Icelandic Parliament voted 45–0 on a bill to implement a progressive "self-determination gender change model law", similar to numerous European and South American countries.
-The bill includes a third gender option known as "X" on official documents.
-The law went into effect on 1 January 2020.
+Africa

+Kenya

+In 2022, Kenya passed the Children Act 2022, requiring an "I" gender marker for intersex people.

+Asia

 India

 The Hijra of India are probably the most well known and populous third sex type in the modern world – Mumbai-based community health organization The Humsafar Trust estimates there are between 5 and 6 million hijras in India.
 In different areas they are known as Aravani/Aruvani or Jogappa.
 Often (somewhat misleadingly) called eunuchs in English, they may be born intersex or apparently male, dress in feminine clothes and generally see themselves as neither men nor women.
 Only eight percent of hijras visiting Humsafar clinics are nirwaan (castrated).
 Indian photographer Dayanita Singh writes about her friendship with a Hijra, Mona Ahmed, and their two different societies' beliefs about gender: "When I once asked her if she would like to go to Singapore for a sex change operation, she told me, 'You really do not understand.
 I am the third sex, not a man trying to be a woman.
 It is your society's problem that you only recognize two sexes.'"
 Hijra social movements have campaigned for recognition as a third sex, and in 2005, Indian passport application forms were updated with three gender options: M, F, and E (for male, female, and eunuch, respectively).
-Some Indian languages such as Sanskrit have three gender ‘options’— specifically masculine, feminine and neuter forms of nouns.
+Some Indian languages such as Sanskrit have three gender 'options'— specifically masculine, feminine and neuter forms of nouns.

 In November 2009, India agreed to list eunuchs and transgender people as "others", distinct from males and females, in voting rolls and voter identity cards.
 On April 15, 2014, the Supreme Court of India recognized a third gender that is neither male nor female, and as a class entitled to reservation in education and jobs, stating "Recognition of transgenders as a third gender is not a social or medical issue but a human rights issue."
 This verdict made India one of the few countries to give this landmark judgment.